 Actuarial Science is a discipline that deals with estimating the risk involved in insurance, finance, and other industries and professions.
 The lives of human beings may not be as comfortable as they are today if there was no insurance.

 A company would not start a factory if they knew that they would have nothing left in case the property got destroyed in an earthquake or fire.
-People would fear spending money today if retirement programs did not exist.
+People would fear to spend money today if retirement programs did not exist.
 But what is actuarial science and what skills does it involve?

 What is Actuarial Science?

 The discipline involves the application of Mathematics, Economics, and Statistics to come up with correct decisions.
 Professionals qualified in this field are referred to as Actuaries.

 When you read about actuarial science, it’ll seem like it is only about insurance.
 However, that is not the case.
 Actuaries work in other sectors of financial services as well.
 These include company evaluations, corporate credit management, and tool development.